aslibass/CI-Synapse-AML-HandsOn/Module1.md

 4. Select "Edit name" under the Calculation, provide `Number of Air Conditioning Work Orders` for the calculation name and click "Done"
 5. Select Sum from the drop down
 6. Select "+ Add attribute", select "Measures", select `NumberofAirConditioningWorkOrdersSource1.NumberofAirConditioningWorkOrdersSource1` from the measures list and click "Add"
-7. Select "+", select "+ Add attribute", select "Measures", select `NumberofAirConditioningWorkOrdersSource2.NumberofAirConditioningWorkOrdersSource2` from the measures list and click "Add"
+7. Select the "+" operator, select "+ Add attribute", select "Measures", select `NumberofAirConditioningWorkOrdersSource2.NumberofAirConditioningWorkOrdersSource2` from the measures list and click "Add"

 ![Measures](./media1/MeasureAddAttributeMeasure.png)